 You can have multiple playlists for different days of the week or even different holidays.
+The scheduler also supports a priority based schedule where a schedule with a higher priority will preempt a schedule with a lower priority.
+Priorities are based on the position in the list where a schedule higher on the list has a higher priority.

 The Save button must be clicked after any additions/modifications in order for them to be saved.